Mastercard-Gateway/simplify-android-sdk/README.md

         auto:iconColor="@color/my_custom_icon_color"
         auto:enabled="true"/>

-Within your context, you can initialize the view with a state change listener to receive notification when the valid state of the view has changed after the user has entered details.
+Within your context, you can register a state change listener to receive notifications when the valid state of the view has changed after the user has entered details.
 You may use this to enable/disable a checkout button as demonstrated below.

     // init card editor
     final CardEditor cardEditor = (CardEditor) findViewById(R.id.card_editor);